News

 Extending Child Benefit payments: What you need to know

-As GCSE results day approaches on 22 August, many parents and families are looking at the next steps for their school-leaving children.
-Suppose your child plans to continue their education or training in an approved setting.
-In that case, it's vital to extend your Child Benefit claim before 31 August to ensure you continue to receive financial support.
+With GCSE results day on 22 August 2024, many families are planning the next chapter for their school-leaving children.
+If your child intends to continue in approved education or training, it is crucial to extend your Child Benefit claim before 31 August.
+Taking this step ensures you do not miss out on vital financial support from HM Revenue and Customs (HMRC).

-Child Benefit can continue for young people aged 16 to 19, provided they are enrolled in full-time, non-advanced education or an approved, unpaid training course.
-Parents need to understand the implications of this to ensure their claim is accepted.
+Child Benefit payments do not have to stop when your child turns 16.
+You can receive Child Benefit for young people aged 16 to 19, provided they are enrolled in full-time, non-advanced education or approved, unpaid training.

 • A levels or Scottish Highers